AbeHandler/validities/ebikes/notes.md

 Blog post + reddit ads.
 Measure click thru.
 Reddit ads.
 Realistic stuff.
 A/B test different value props.
 See which value props they find.

+They have to choose from the list.
+Or have to choose based on the social media posts.
+Then you can run A/B on all of them and pick the best one.
+If the recall is bad the person may miss it.

 #### What is the task?

 - Limit to threads in which a person asks for a recommendation for a bike.
 Use only the title of the thread.